 - Basil, for garnish

-These gluten free cod fish sticks with Alaska cod are so tasty!
-Seasoned with herbs, cheese, and coated with a crunchy coat of quinoa, these are healthy ingredients for your little ones.
+These kids fish sticks are perfectly seasoned with herbs and cheese, and coated with a crunchy coat of quinoa, all healthy ingredients for your little ones.

-I’m really a fan of the quinoa coating on these homemade fish sticks, it makes them so fun and unique.
+I’m really a fan of the quinoa coating on these homemade fish sticks, it makes them so fun and unique as kids gluten free fish fingers.

 You can adjust measurements as necessary to make it sweeter or less sweet for you and your little ones.